Orbit dimensions in linear and Gaussian quantum optics: Introduction

-\lettersection{Introduction}
+\section{Introduction}

 Bosonic quantum systems are ubiquitous in a wide range of physical platforms.
-In such systems, quantum information resides in a number $m$ (which we assume to be finite) of bosonic modes, which is described by an infinite-dimensional Hilbert space known as the \textit{Fock space}.
+In such systems, quantum information resides in a number $m$ (assumed to be finite) of bosonic modes, which are described by an infinite-dimensional Hilbert space known as the \textit{Fock space}.
 Quantum optical platforms are such examples, where the modes correspond to distinct properties (spectral, temporal, angle of polarization, etc.) of the electromagnetic field.
-This is the setting of both discrete variable (DV) \cite{kok_linear_2007,aaronson_computational_2010} and continuous variable (CV) \cite{lloyd_quantum_1999,weedbrook_gaussian_2012,hamilton_gaussian_2017} platforms, which are both explored as a basis for quantum computing.
+This is the setting of both discrete variable \cite{kok_linear_2007,Aaronson-ComputationalComplexity-2013} and continuous variable \cite{lloyd_quantum_1999,Braunstein-QuantumInformation-2005,weedbrook_gaussian_2012,Adesso-ContinuousVariable-2014,hamilton_gaussian_2017,Serafini-QuantumContinuous-2023,Walschaers-NonGaussianQuantum-2021} platforms, which are equally explored as a basis for quantum computing.

 Ideally, a quantum computing platform should be \textit{universally controllable}, i.e. have the ability to unitarily evolve any state in Fock space into any other state, by a suitable driving sequence \cite{dalessandro_introduction_2021}.
-This is not the case for linear or even Gaussian quantum optics, as the group of accessible unitaries $G$ is finite-dimensional and therefore cannot make an initial quantum state explore an infinite-dimensional state space.
-In fact, since $\dim(G)$ is only \textit{quadratic} in the number of modes, it cannot implement arbitrary unitary transformations deterministically on some subspace of Fock space of finite but \textit{exponentially} large dimension, either \cite{zanardi_universal_2004}.
-Recovering universality thus requires the ability to enact additional non-Gaussian unitaries \cite{lloyd_quantum_1999} (which is experimentally challenging) or to use intermediate measurements \cite{knill_scheme_2001} (which trades determinism for low success rates).
-Other strategies using measurements to increase the expressivity of gates include adaptive gates \cite{chabaud_quantum_2021} (which increases delay and losses) or adaptive state injection \cite{monbroussou_towards_2024} (which sacrifices purity).
+This is not the case for linear or even Gaussian quantum optics, as the continuous group of accessible unitaries $G$ is only \textit{finite-dimensional} (meaning informally that its elements $U\in G$ can be specified by a finite number of real parameters) and therefore cannot make an initial quantum state explore an infinite-dimensional state space.
+In fact, since $\dim(G)$ is only \textit{quadratic} in $m$, it cannot implement arbitrary unitary transformations deterministically on some subspace of Fock space of finite but \textit{exponentially} large dimension, either \cite{zanardi_universal_2004}.
+Recovering universality thus requires the ability to enact additional non-Gaussian unitaries \cite{lloyd_quantum_1999} (which is experimentally challenging) or to use intermediate measurements \cite{knill_scheme_2001,kok_linear_2007,VanMeter-GeneralLinearoptical-2007} (which may trade determinism for low success rates).
+Other strategies using measurements to increase the expressivity of gates include adaptive gates \cite{chabaud_quantum_2021} (which increase delay and losses) or adaptive state injection \cite{Monbroussou-QuantumAdvantage-2025} (which sacrifices purity).